Egoorbis/egoorbis.github.io/_posts/2026/2026-02-28_gh-management-iac.md

 ---

 ## 🚀 What’s Next?
 (Teaser: Part 2)
 Building the infrastructure is only half the battle.
-How do we ensure that every new repository *immediately* knows how to run its own CI/CD?
+How do we ensure that every new repository immediately knows how to run its own CI/CD pipeline?

-In **Part 2**, we will dive into **Workflow Templates**.
-I'll show you how to use Terraform to "bootstrap" GitHub Action YAML files into new repositories so they can start deploying code to Azure the second they are created.
+In **Part 2** of this series, I'll explore **Workflow Templates** to use Terraform to bootstrap GitHub Action YAML files into new repositories, enabling them to deploy code to Azure from the moment they're created.